 Postmodernism represents an important body of critical theory that developed in the second half of the twentieth century, and continues to have relevance in the twenty-first.
 It crosses a range of disciplines, but emphasises an interrogative, reflexive and eclectic challenge to many philosophical and aesthetic values and practices.
 On this module, students will explore the relevance and meaning of some of the ideas associated with postmodernism with respect to selected novels and films.
 Students will assess the influence of key ideas on writers and directors and they will study the main themes and techniques used in postmodern fiction and film.
 The module also encourages a critically-informed assessment of the implications of postmodern thinking for contemporary notions of history, identity, sexuality, politics and consumer society.
 Fiction and film likely to be studied on the module include Julian Barnes, A History of the World in 10¿ Chapters; Jeanette Winterson, Oranges Are Not The Only Fruit; Martin Amis, Other People; J. G. Ballard, Kingdom Come; The Hours (dir.
 Stephen Daldry); The Company of Wolves (dir.
 Neil Jordan); The Matrix (dir.
 Andy Wachowski and Larry Wachowski); and Mulholland Drive (dir.
 David Lynch).

 To examine the relationship between selected fiction, film and postmodern theory.To develop an understanding of influential theoretical ideas in postmodernism.To study the generic and stylistic features of recent writing and film.To encourage critical analysis of literary, filmic and theoretical material and reflection on the practice of criticism.

 Intended Learning Outcomes

-20 hours seminars20 hours seminar/workshop preparation70 hours reading primary and secondary texts10 hours working on formative assessment30 hours working on essay
+20 hours seminars20 hours seminar/workshop preparation70 hours reading primary and secondary texts10 hours working on short paper assessment30 hours working on essay

 Description of Module Assessment